TPODAvia/PX4-Autonomous-Vehicle/docs/ManualRPI.md

 ```

-Open your desktop Ubuntu so we can be able to open rviz
+Open your desktop Ubuntu so we can be able to open rviz and type this scripts:

 ```bash